Penile Implants for Erectile Dysfunction

 By repeatedly pressing on a button in the scrotum, the man can inflate the cylinders with a liquid solution drawn from the reservoir to create an erection.
 A deflation valve allows the fluid to flow back into the reservoir, bringing the penis back to a flaccid state.
 Since the entire device is hidden within the body, from the outside no observer can tell that the man has a penis implant.

-What Does Sex With a Penile Pump Feel Like?
+Does Sex With a Penile Pump Feel Different?

 Implant surgery does not affect the sensation of intercourse or a man’s ability to reach orgasm or ejaculate.
 Sex with a penile implant feels just like it used to.